maxcelant/archive/Istio in Action/Chapter 10 - Troubleshooting the Data Plane.md

 - If we don't see a cluster (subset) that we were expecting, then that's a sign of misconfiguration.
 - The `ENDPOINT` field returned from the `istioctl pc endpoints` is the actual IP of the pod that was discovered by envoy.
+- Istio can be configured to log in JSON.
+- When looking at the logs there are some important aspects:
+  - The `response_flags` value is UT, which stands for “upstream request timeout.”
+  - The `upstream_host` value represents the actual IP address of the workload that handled the request.

 ### Troubleshooting Walkthrough
 This is to find where traffic might be getting stuck and not reaching a particular service.